Gaël Kakuta

-Gaël Romeo Kakuta Mambenga (born 21 June 1991) is a professional footballer who plays as a winger for TFF First League club Sakaryaspor.
-Born in France, he represents the DR Congo national team.
+Gaël Roméo Kakuta Mambenga (born 21 June 1991) is a former professional footballer who played as a winger.
+Born in France, he represented the DR Congo national team.

 A youth product of RC Lens, Kakuta moved to Chelsea in 2007 in a controversial transfer.
-Rarely used at Chelsea, he was loaned to six teams in five countries before leaving for Sevilla upon the expiration of his contract in 2015.
+Rarely used at Chelsea, he was loaned to six teams in five countries before leaving for Sevilla upon the expiration of his contract in 2015, He retired on 4 July 2026, at age 35, following the 2026 FIFA World Cup.

 He was a French youth international and represented the nation at every age group from under-16 to under-21 levels, before switching allegiance to the DR Congo national team in 2017.

 Club career

 Early career

 Kakuta was born in Lille, Nord.
 He started playing football at the age of seven, after seeing his uncle play for the reserve team of Lille.
 He began his career with local club US Lille-Moulins.
 In his first match with the club, they lost 17–1, however, the defeat was not enough to put him off.
 In 1999, he joined Lens as a youth player, and spent five years there.
 In 2004, Kakuta was selected to attend the Centre de Préformation de Football in nearby Liévin, a training center exclusively for players brought up in the Nord-Pas-de-Calais region.
 He spent two years at the center training there during the weekdays and playing with Lens on the weekends.
 One of his trainers at the facility was former Polish international Joachim Marx.